ws-data-engineering/bootcamp-modules-week-4/16-Stu_Keyboard-Events/README.md

 * What other properties can you access using the `KeyboardEvent` object?

+onkeydown: This event is triggered when the user is pressing a key.
+onkeypress: This event is triggered when the user presses a key.
+onkeyup: This event is triggered when the user releases a key.

 Use [Google](https://www.google.com) or another search engine to research this.

 ---